Andrea Brand: Honors and awards

-Brand was elected a Fellow of the Royal Society (FRS), and a Fellow of the Academy of Medical Sciences (FMedSci) and a Member of the European Molecular Biology Organisation.
+Brand was elected a Fellow of the Royal Society (FRS) in 2010, and a Fellow of the Academy of Medical Sciences (FMedSci) in 2003 and a Member of the European Molecular Biology Organisation in 2000.
 She was awarded the Royal Society Rosalind Franklin Award in 2006.

 Brand was presented with the Special Award of Excellence at the Wellcome Biomedical Imaging Awards in 2001, the Hooke Medal of the British Society of Cell Biology in 2002, and the William Bate Hardy Prize in 2004.
-She was elected a member of the European Molecular Biology Organization in 2000, a Fellow of the Academy of Medical Sciences in 2003, and a Fellow of the Royal Society in 2010.

 In 2006, Brand was presented with the Royal Society's Rosalind Franklin Award, which “recognises excellent scientific research and promotes women in science, engineering and technology.”
 She was selected for the award in recognition of “her groundbreaking contributions to the fields of gene regulation, developmental biology, cell biology and neurobiology.”
 Professor Julia Higgins, Vice President of the Royal Society, said: “Dr Andrea Brand is an extremely talented biologist.
 Her work, connecting molecular genetics to the development and repair of the nervous system, has been of a consistently high standard and is directly relevant to tackling human disease.”
 Winners of the Rosalind Franklin Award are asked to undertake projects that raise the profile of women in science; Brand fulfilled this obligation by organizing two lecture series, one for schoolchildren and the other for university students, featuring prominent female researchers working in cell and developmental biology.
 On being informed of the award, Brand said: “I am truly honoured to receive the Rosalind Franklin Award.
 I was inspired to become a molecular biologist at the age of 15 after reading about Rosalind Franklin's work on solving the structure of DNA.”